bahaidev/textbrowser/README.md

         section by default (can be overridden by the user in preferences).
         This section might be changed to a plugin in the future in which case you'd just avoid designating it within `files.json`.

-    -   `serviceWorkerPath` - Service worker path which defaults to `"sw.js"` (which, if you are including *TextBrowser* via npm, will be within your own project root).
-This should probably not be adjusted (and if you do want to adjust it, it may be better to file an issue or PR to allow us to provide choices among various default-available service worker/caching patterns).

     -   `interlinearSeparator` - HTML code to be injected between each interlinear entry; this is not exposed to the user for